aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/5-parkstats/2-simulator/_index.en.md

 ```
 ![Lambda function name](/images/module5-2-simulator-getname.png)

 6. Copy the name value to the clipboard (exclude the quotes).
-Now invoke the Lambda function:
+Now invoke the Lambda functio asynchronously:
 ```
-aws lambda invoke --function-name ENTER_FUNCTION_NAME output.txt
+aws lambda invoke --function-name ENTER_FUNCTION_NAME --invocation-type Event --payload '{}' response.json
 ```
 ![Invoke Lambda function](/images/module5-2-simulator-invoke-lambda.png)

-7. The simulator is now running and takes 4-5 minutes to complete.
+7. The simulator is now running in the background and takes 4-5 minutes to complete.
 Continue with the workshop without waiting.

 ## Observing the output in S3